WAT CHOENG THA

 References: Krom Sinlapakorn (1968), Phra Rachawang lae Wat Boran nai Jangwat Phra Nakhon Sri Ayutthaya (Fine Arts Department).

-No. 1: Tha Nam Pavilion is a wooden pavilion with the name of its creator as "Prince Damrong Rajaniti”, built in 1923 CE with a width of 5 metres and a length of 7 metres with a concrete road 2 metres wide, 8 metres long, and 60 centimetres high.
+No. 1: Tha Nam Pavilion is a wooden pavilion named after its creator, "Prince Damrong Rajaniti”, built in 1923 CE, with a width of 5 metres and a length of 7 metres, and a concrete road 2 metres wide, 8 metres long, and 60 centimetres high.

 No. 3: Outer brick and mortar wall, 62 metres wide, with six doors, one on the north side and one on each side, two on the east and west on each side, with a width of 1.50 and a height of 2 metres.

 No. 4: 21 small chedis lined up in front of the ordination hall and the vihara from the Ayutthaya period.
-They are short pointed, bell-shaped and star fruit-shaped most of them are damaged, and their top is broken.
+They are short, pointed, bell-shaped and star fruit-shaped most of them are damaged, and their tops are broken.

 No.13: A wooden pavilion located in the east, 8 metres from the vihara, 4 metres wide, 8 metres long.
 It is a newly built wooden pavilion, leaving only pillars and no roof.